 Job hunting looks different during the economic fallout from a global pandemic.
-With millions of people recently unemployed and so many companies pressing pause on hiring, the competition for remaining open jobs is high.
+With millions of people recently unemployed, the competition for open jobs is high.
 Not to mention social distancing and the way it’s altered how we network, apply, and interview.

 But at least one thing hasn’t changed: A carefully constructed resume, cover letter, and LinkedIn profile can help get your foot in the door.
 Here are some best practices to follow as you create or revise those things for your job search.